The Story of Queen Esther in the Bible

 The Bible is full of encouraging stories about the lives of women, which is quite amazing considering their second-class status of their day.
-I’ve written about a few- Mary and Martha, Hannah, Lydia, etc., and wanted to get back to the topic.
-The story of Queen Esther kept popping up and the #1 thing I remembered was God’s name is never mentioned.
-So what made Esther so special?
-Her book is one of only two named for women!
+One of the more intriguing stories is that of Esther.
+What made Esther so special?
+The book of Esther is one of only two books in the Bible named for women!

 Facts about Queen Esther